z0on/tjarno2023/README.md

 There are also environmental data for these same sites, as well as for the whole region.
 Some of these data come from satellite measurements (temperature, salinity, turbidity, chlorophyll), other data - from [SERC Water Quality Monitoring Network](http://serc.fiu.edu/wqmnetwork/).
 ###
-The script *Agaricia_tjarno2023.R* shows how to:
+The script *`Agaricia_tjarno2023.R`* shows how to:
 - explore the data and remove problematic samples (functions *hclust*, *pheatmap*, *cutree*)
 - plot isolation-by-distance graph to see if there are multiple clines, signifying distinct genetic clusters
-- explore genetic structure using principal coordinate analysis (PCoA, function *capscale*), plot ADMIXTURE bar chart using package *tess3R*, and color the PCoA ordination plots according to ADMIXTURE.
+- explore genetic structure using principal coordinate analysis (PCoA, function *capscale*), plot ADMIXTURE bar chart using package *tess3R*, and color the PCoA ordination plots according to ADMIXTURE cluster assignments.
 - project ADMIXTURE clusters on the map (package *trss3r*) to see where cluster representatives are predominantly found
 -